 Hydroponic systems have exploded in popularity over the past few years, with more New Yorkers joining in on the revolutionary urban agricultural era.
 The demand for fresh, high-quality produce by urban dwellers has helped drive innovation and technology in designing new urban hydroponic systems.

 Hydroponic systems overcome traditional obstacles of large-scale agriculture by reimagining ways to utilize space, water, and nutrients for plants.
 One of the advantages of hydroponic farming is that it consumes up to 90 percent less water than traditional agricultural methods.
 The systems resemble connected channels in which nutrient-rich water flows through so it can be absorbed by plants.

 Broadway Stages President Gina Argento is a big fan of the hydroponic movement.
 When first introduced to the concept, Gina was ecstatic to learn how she could help younger generations learn about the amazing innovations in healthier agriculture.

-Her search led her to partner with Nysunworks, an organization that works with educational institutions to educate young scholars about hydroponic systems, solar energy, and fish farms.
-Since 2016, Gina Argento has worked with Nysunworks by sponsoring various events and donations to promote its educational programs.
-Working with Nysunworks has helped made it possible for dozens of school across the five boroughs to have hydroponic system learning labs.
-Under the name, Project Greenhouse, the hydroponic labs come fully equipped with modern tech and process for growing plants.
-Students are able to learn hands on with each one of them monitoring and nurturing their very own plant using the hydroponic system.
-The best part of the whole partnership as summed up by students that the whole process allows for exploring with their own hands!
-As long as the students are excited, Gina says she is excited to help continuing support Nysunworks and its green education!
+Her search led her to partner with NY Sun Works, an organization that works with educational institutions to teach young scholars about hydroponic systems, solar energy, and fish farms.
+Since 2016, Gina has worked with NY Sun Works by sponsoring various events and donating to promote its educational programs.
+Working with NY Sun Works has helped make it possible for dozens of schools across the five boroughs to have hydroponic system learning labs.
+Under the name Project Greenhouse, the hydroponic labs come fully equipped with modern technology and processes for growing plants.
+Students are able to learn hands-on with each one of them monitoring and nurturing their very own plant using the hydroponic system.
+The best part of the whole partnership as summed up by students is that the whole process lets them explore with their own hands!
+As long as the students are excited, Gina says she is excited to continue to support NY Sun Works and its green education!